theforeman/smart_proxy_realm_ad_plugin/README.md

-# Work in progress
+# Status

-Not ready yet... merging code from the closed smart_proxy pull request.
+Not ready yet, but almost....

 # Description
 This plugin adds a new realm provider for managing hosts in Active Directory.